Making your data public

 When first created, records are given a temporary accession number beginning with tmp: instead of urn:mavedb:.

-Temporary records are only visible to the uploader.
-If you want to access these datasets via API, you can create an API key on your user profile page.
+Temporary records are only visible to the uploader and to any contributors that have been added to the record.
+If you want to access these datasets via API, you can create an API key on your user profile page to enable authentication.

 Deprecating score sets